 Q: How do you drain a hot tub?
-A: Most hot tubs have bottom drains which you use with a hose pipe.
+A: Most hot tubs have bottom drains that you use with a hose pipe.
 However, if you have not got a bottom drain then simply use a submersible pump.
-Click here to view our submersible pumps.

-Q: How do you mend hair line cracks in your hot tub?
+Q: How do you mend hairline cracks in your hot tub?
 A: As previously mentioned a hard-solid ground is the best way to protect your shell, unfortunately depending on the hot tub, cracks can and will appear.
-Causes include people sitting on the edge, heavy covers, overloading and poor manufacturing quality but fear not there are ways to fix these cracks.
-With fibreglass shells you can re-fibreglass the area behind the crack.
-With acrylic shells you can buy acrylic pellets which you melt with acetone.
+Causes include people sitting on the edge, heavy covers, overloading, and poor manufacturing quality but fear not there are ways to fix these cracks.
+With fibreglass shells, you can re-fibreglass the area behind the crack.
+With acrylic shells, you can buy acrylic pellets that you melt with acetone.
 For more detailed advice and help with cracks please contact a reputable hot tub company.

 Q: Why will my hot tub not stay hot?
 A: There are numerous reasons why a hot tub is not heating up such as a faulty heater, circulation pump, broken thermostat or there is not enough water in the hot tub.
 If your heater can only heat the water when the hot tub is not in use then it could be that you need a larger heater, also many spas turn the heater off when the jet pumps run.
 Consult with your supplier or seek advice if your heater is not working properly.

 Q: I have frozen hot tub pipes, what can I do?
-A: Sometimes we get caught out buy a sudden cold front and the hot tub freezes, unfortunately this may not be good news as water expands when frozen and this can cause cracks in the shell and pipework.
+A: Sometimes we get caught out by a sudden cold front and the hot tub freezes, unfortunately, this may not be good news as the water expands when frozen and this can cause cracks in the shell and pipework.
 Wait until the water thaws and test the tub for leaks.
 During cold months we recommend either keeping the heater on or decommission.